cfneese/LoomisWood/docs/index.md

 Assignments...** command is collected.
 (The waves in this folder must be updated manually using the Extract Assignments command.)
-When the user selects Extract Assignments, a dialog will ask for an Assignment Function.<span style='mso-spacerun:yes'>  This function is user supplied and must use the following prototype:
+When the user selects Extract Assignments, a dialog will ask for an Assignment Function.
+This function is user supplied and must use the following prototype:

     function LWLabelProto(a, s)